S1GMA954/S1GMA954/README.md

-### Hi there 👋
+### Hi there 👋, I'am Osvaldo Herrera, student of the university 📖 "Universidad Autónoma de Chile" in the career of civil engineering in computer science 💻.
+🌱 I'm currently learning about web technologies and frameworks for website development.
+I have a crush on Django Framework💘.

 <!--
 **S1GMA954/S1GMA954** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...